piklock/dash/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Dash Core.
+This issue tracker is only for technical issues related to Owncoin Core.

-General Dash questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/dashpay/).
+General Owncoin questions and/or support requests and are best directed to the [Piklock Reddit](https://www.reddit.com/r/piklock/).

 To report critical security issues, email infosec@dash.org instead of creating Github issues.